 Where can you find a vintage suitcase?

-If you don’t have an old vintage suitcase lying around or prefer not to touch grandma’s family heirloom, consider going to a thrift store to find one.
+If you don’t have an old vintage suitcase lying around or don’t have access to grandma’s family heirloom, consider going to a thrift store to find one.
 Thrift stores such as Goodwill Industries, The Salvation Army, and Value Village are great places to find a cheap suitcase or trunk.
+You can also visit the local antique shop, flea market, or garage sales.

 If all else fails, keep an eye out in your neighborhood for donated and unwanted treasures on the side of the road.
 With all these options, you may be able to find exactly what you are looking for.
 But be warned that the suitcase may not be in the best condition, and it may warrant additional upcycling with a new paint job or dark stain.